arh-eu/gds-python-sdk/README.md

 ## Communication

 The communication is based on a request-response pattern.
-You send your request to the GDS, which will reponse with (usually) an acknowledgement message (ACK).
+You send your request to the GDS, which will response with (usually) an acknowledgement message (ACK).
 Most of the time this ACK message will contain the data you were waiting for as well, so there are no extra messages sent around.

 Before any other message can be sent, clients are required to send a _login_ message first.
 Once the authorization is complete, clients can send their messages and await the replies.